A Radical Geography Community

 The Antipode Foundation expects to allocate each successful application up to £10,000 (ten thousand pounds sterling, or its equivalent in the awardee’s currency of choice) but the amount of the grant will vary according to the nature of the proposed event(s) and location.
 The distribution of funds will be as equitable as possible, with prospective additional resources being taken into consideration.
 The scheme is not intended to allow organisers to make a surplus from an event.

-Anyone can apply for an Antipode Foundation International Workshop Award (including activists, academics and students), but the grant must be held and administered by a host institution (and it is also expected that university facilities will be used to support the event wherever possible).
+Anyone can apply for an Antipode Foundation International Workshop Award (including activists, academics and students), but the grant must be held and administered by a host institution (these could be research, higher education or community-based institutions, though it is expected that university facilities will be used to support the event wherever possible).
 Events must take place within the year of award; in this case between 1st August 2018 and 31st July 2019.
 Those who have already received funding for a previous workshop are not eligible to apply for another.
 Eligible expenses may include economy-class travel, translation, accommodation and catering.

 It is a policy of the Antipode Foundation not to pay university overheads and indirect costs, or university staff salaries and oncosts.
 There is an established convention in the UK and elsewhere that grants paid by charities generally cover only a proportion of the work to be done, with institutions finding the remainder from other funding sources.
 Our grants are exclusively for the promotion and advancement of social scientific research, education and scholarship in the field of radical and critical geography.

 Application forms are available here or from the Foundation’s Secretary, Andy Kent (email@example.com), and should be returned to him before/on 31st May 2018.

 Applications will be considered by a panel of Trustees of the Antipode Foundation, and all applicants will be notified of the results in late July 2018.
 Unfortunately, we cannot give detailed feedback to unsuccessful applicants.